Skip to Content

 Vivien Thomas PhD Scholars

-The Vivien Thomas Scholars Initiative (VTSI) is a new endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
 It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
-Students who have attended a historically black college and university or other minority serving institution for undergraduate study are eligible to apply.
-To be considered for the VTSI, all application and supplementary materials must be received by December 1, 2023.
+Students who have attended a historically black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.

 Vivien Thomas